opendatadb/opendatadb.github.io/README.md

 ```

-3. Save the file and the company will be added.
+When you save the file, the company will be added.